ianjrobertson/ianjrobertson/posts/land-of-milk-and-honey.md

 <img src="/isaiah-images/IMG_3059.HEIC.jpg" alt="Date Honey" width="400" height="auto" />

-Once the mixture had gotten thick, I again got cheese cloth ready and poured the sauce through.
-(Who knew Isaiah used so much cheese cloth!).
+Once the mixture had gotten thick, I again got cheesecloth ready and poured the sauce through.
+(Who knew Isaiah used so much cheesecloth!).
 This time I squeezed the sack to get all of the syrup out.
 The dates were very hot at this point, so I had to use some oven mitts to handle it.
 After squeezing out all of the liquid I could, I put the liquid back onto the pan and let it simmer for another 15 minutes until it became thick like unto molasses.

 <img src="/isaiah-images/IMG_3063.HEIC.jpg" alt="Date Honey" width="400" height="auto" />
 <img src="/isaiah-images/IMG_3064.HEIC.jpg" alt="Date Honey" width="400" height="auto" />

-The honey got super thick!
-And was almost like caramel or hard candy.
+The honey got super thick and was almost like caramel or hard candy.
 However it tasted very good.

 ### Part 3: Taste Test

 The goat curd had a very lemony taste from the lemons.
-My wife and I both made faces when we tried it, but I thought It was actually pretty good!
+My wife and I both made faces when we tried it, but I thought it was actually pretty good!

 <details>
 <summary>The honey, however, was so thick that I could barely chew it!
 It hardened pretty quick and I could even hold it upside down without it coming out!</summary>